Melting of the two-dimensional solid phase in the Gaussian-core model

-In order to estimate the core energy of a defect, we need as an input the distance between the dislocations $d$.
+\\ In order to reach a final mean value for the energy of a dislocation, we need as an input the distance between the dislocations in the pair, $d$.
 We can consider this distance as the minimum distance for which a dislocation pair is stable, since such pairs are the most relevant.

-Finally we should observe that we still need to estimate the value of the average minimum distance between dislocations ($d$) in stable configurations.
-To understand better how to estimate such a quantity we performed M.D. simulations at $k_B T\sim 0$ (see Supp.~Mat.~D) for the specific model under consideration (GCM).
-We used the ordered triangular lattice as initial condition for our simulation and removed or added a single particle.
-This vacancy or interstitial defects can be both considered as dislocation pairs, but we often regard them as different kind of defects, since they have higher symmetry \cite{Fisher1979}.
-In our simulations we have noticed that vacancies are stable for $\rho\leq 0.3$, and naturally small fluctuations continuously deform its structure into pairs of dislocations with distance $d\sim \sqrt{3}a$ for $\rho>0.3$ -- both cases are represented in Fig. \ref{dislocpair}.
+To understand better how to estimate such a quantity we performed M.D. simulations at $k_B T\sim 0$ (see main text) for the specific model under consideration (GCM).
+We used the ordered triangular lattice as initial condition for our simulation, removed or added a single particle and study the stationary configuration of the system given those specific initial conditions.
+Here is important to remark that vacancy or interstitial defects can be both considered as dislocation pairs, nonetheless we often regard them as different kind of defects since they have a higher symmetry \cite{Fisher1979} than an arbitrary dislocation pair.
+In our simulations we have noticed that vacancies are stable for $\rho\leq 0.3$, and naturally small fluctuations continuously deform its structure into pairs of dislocations with distance $d\sim \sqrt{3}a$ for $\rho>0.3$ -- both cases are represented in Fig. \ref{dislocpair} (b).

 For higher temperatures, we have also noticed the presence of dislocation pairs more tightly bounded.
 Different from the defects found by relaxing the system from a vacancy initial condition, these pairs are not stable.
 They can be thus thought as ``virtual'' dislocation pairs, as they vanish quickly if we let the system relax at $k_B T\sim 0$.
 As an example of this line of reasoning, in ref. \cite{Fisher1979}, defects are considered as dislocation pairs only if the separation is greater than a certain threshold value necessarily higher than the lattice spacing of the underlying lattice.